 - Most recent water and/or wastewater bill issued within the last 30 days (if they pay for their services directly)

 - If they are disconnected, a disconnection notice will be required

 Applications will be taken on a first-come, first-served basis and appointments will be made until funding is exhausted.

-Funding provided in whole or in part by the Illinois Department of Commerce & Economic Opportunity CSBG CARES grant.
+Funding provided in whole or in part by the Illinois Department of Commerce & Economic Opportunity LIHWAP and CSBG grants.